jlan84/pandas-assignment/assignment.md

-# Exploring real Health Care data using Pandas
+# Pandas

+## Introduction

 The US famously has the most expensive healthcare system in the world.
 Study after study shows that while costs for the same course of treatment vary widely between hospitals, patient outcomes are generally not correlated with these costs.
 Compounding this problem is the fact that healthcare treatment and cost data are notoriously difficult to interpret.
 So most people do not consider costs when seeking treatment.
 However, you as a data scientist are much better equipped to do so than an average consumer.
 Where would you seek treatment?

 For the purposes of this sprint, let's start by focusing on a single disease: *Viral Meningitis* and how the cost of treatment varies among the hospitals in our data.

+## Basic

+### Part 1: Most expensive hospital for *Viral Meningitis*

-### The first goal of this sprint is to find which hospital charges the most for treating *Viral Meningitis*.
+The first goal of this sprint is to find which hospital charges the most for treating *Viral Meningitis*.
 We will be using the data file `hospital-costs.csv` located in the data folder.

 Here is how to start off.